wp-plugins/fv-wordpress-flowplayer/readme.txt

 === FV Wordpress Flowplayer ===
-Contributors: FolioVision
+Contributors: Certicky, FolioVision
 Tags: video, flash, flowplayer
 Requires at least: 2.0
 Tested up to: 2.8.4
-Stable tag: 0.9.12
+Stable tag: 0.9.13

 Embed videos (FLV, H.264, and MP4) into posts or pages.
 Uses modified version of flowplayer (with removed FP logo and copyright notice).